TusharSoni014/woofcom/README.md

 - The project uses an actual database (PostgreSQL) instead of an in-memory store for data persistence.
 - Authentication is implemented using NextAuth.js.
-- The frontend is built with React and uses Framer Motion for animations.
+- The frontend is built with Next.JS and uses Framer Motion for animations.
 - Tailwind CSS is used for styling, providing a responsive and modern UI.

 ## Stretch Goals Achieved